Is it safe for travelers to visit Italy?

 While face masks are often suggested as appropriate defenses to help avoid infections, experts say vigorous hand washing offers better protection.

-CNN's James Griffiths, Marnie Hunter, Barbie Latza Nadeau, Livia Borghese and Tara John contributed to this report.
+CNN's James Griffiths, Marnie Hunter, Barbie Latza Nadeau, Livia Borghese, Sharon Braithwaite and Tara John contributed to this report.